 So it had been 8 months in Colombia trying and testing ideas but none of them really worked, that’s when I discovered a website called black hat world.

 There I found lots of opportunities for people like me, who don’t really like going outside and socializing but still need to make a living somehow.
-Lots of opportunities for people who don’t have a permanent place of residency so they need a job that they can do from anywhere.
-I started reading on and on in forums trying to find something I could be good at and finally decided to settle for Instagram CPA marketing, because I had already been using the platform for a few years and was confortable enough to try and escalate on it.
+Lots of opportunities for people who don’t have a permanent place of residence so they need a job that they can do from anywhere.
+I started reading on and on in forums trying to find something I could be good at and finally decided to settle for Instagram CPA marketing because I had already been using the platform for a few years and was comfortable enough to try and escalate on it.